 Professional Development

-SEL PQA: Framework of Quality Programming
+SEL PQA: Foundation Framework of Quality Programming

 The Social Emotional Learning Program Quality Assessment (SEL PQA) is a framework of best practice methods and strategies with a consistent focus on creating safe spaces for young people where they are safe and supported so they can learn and lead.
-This experiential workshop will introduce the framework as a planning tool so participants will be able to:

 • recognize best practice behaviors to support SEL.